Learning to synthesise the ageing brain without longitudinal data: Results and discussion

 \subsubsection{Quantitative results (generalisation performance on ADNI)}

 To evaluate how accurate our longitudinal estimation is, even when training with cross sectional data from \emph{another} dataset, we train a model on Cam-CAN and evaluate it on ADNI.
-We use the longitudinal portion of ADNI data, and specifically only the CN cohort, to demonstrate generalisation performance.
-Given an image of ADNI we use our Cam-CAN trained model to predict an output at the same age as the real follow up image.
+We use the longitudinal portion of ADNI data, and specifically only the CN cohort, to demonstrate generalisation performance.\footnote{We purposely do not use any intensity harmonisation that uses both datasets, e.g.\ histogram matching.
+Such methods will leak information from ADNI to Cam-CAN.
+Any leakage would skew (to our favour) the generalisation ability which we want to avoid.
+Thus, our experiments also indirectly evaluate how design choices (e.g.\ using a residual connection in the generator) help with differences in intensities between datasets. } Given an image of ADNI we use our Cam-CAN trained model to predict an output at the same age as the real follow up image.
 We compare our prediction with the ground truth follow up image (in the ADNI dataset).
 The results are shown in Table~\ref{tab: longitudinal Cam-CAN}.
 We observe that though our model is trained and evaluated on different datasets, it still achieves comparable results with those of Table~\ref{tab: longitudinal ADNI} and outperforms benchmarks.